fogine/serviser-restfulness-seeder/README.md

-Populate sql tables with valid data.
+Populates sql tables with dummy data according to resource `json-schema`.

 Register the plugin by `require`ing it in where your `Service` initialization is at (`index.js`);